1. GOVERNING RULES

 2.8 In tournament play, any game called because of rain, darkness, etc., shall be considered a suspended game and shall be continued from the point of suspension at a later time, subject to the rules governing the game.

 2.9.
-Doubleheader games played with different opponents on the same day, will be considered as two games.
+Doubleheader games played with the same or different opponents on the same day, will be considered as two games.

 2.10 No player may coach from first or third base who is not in uniform and was not named on the certified eligibility list exchanged prior to the game.